'We won't stop': Opposition to F-35 jets in Madison remains strong

 Boosters of the squadron have touted the economic impact of up to $120 million in construction projects and dozens of new jobs associated with the jets.

-Environmental concerns stem from toxic "forever chemicals" known as PFAS linked to the use of firefighting foam at the airport and worries construction could further disburse PFAS.
-Construction of a $9 million, 19,000-square-foot F-35 simulation facility was slated to begin in May.
+Environmental concerns stem from contamination of toxic “forever chemicals,” known as PFAS, at the airport where firefighters have used fluorinated foams for decades, and advocates worry construction could further disburse PFAS.

-A spokesperson for the Wisconsin National Guard did not respond to a request for comment Thursday.
+A contract to construct a $9 million, 19,000-square-foot F-35 simulation facility was awarded in April.
+Trovato said initial site prep for that facility is underway, but “they have not yet broken ground on the facility.”

 State Rep. Francesca Hong, D-Madison, said the COVID-19 pandemic took momentum away from the community organizing opposition to the jets but she sees it reemerging now.